vishvAsa/kalpAntaram/kANe/v2p1/08_Ashramas.md

 ( Ch.
 VIII

-before the author of the Vedantagūtra or ho did not regard tbe Jābālopaniṣad as very authoritative ; itherwise thero would hardly have been any need for the Vedāntabūtrakāra (in the Vedantasūtra III.
+before the author of the Vedantasūtra or ho did not regard tbe Jābālopaniṣad as very authoritative ; itherwise thero would hardly have been any need for the Vedāntabūtrakāra (in the Vedantasūtra III.
 4. 18-20 ) to hold a discussion on Chandogya II.
 23. 1.

 It is clear that in the tiines of the earliest Upanisade at least three ( if not four) asramas were known and that all four were known by their specific names to the Jābālopaniṣad.
 In the Svetaśyataropaniṣad (VI.
 21 ) we have the word * atyāśramibhyah'.
 It is said there that the sage Svetasvatara, who acquired knowledge of Brahma, proclaimed the knowledge to those who had rison above the mere observances of asramas.